gaborcsapo/mytorch.tech/README.md

 ## Built With
-*Click on link to go to tutorials!*
+*Click on links to go to tutorials!*

 * [Passport.js Google Oauth2](https://github.com/mstade/passport-google-oauth2) - The login framework.
 Note: you need to set up your Google API console for webhooks.
 I set mine for localhost:8002.
 * [Twilio](https://support.twilio.com/hc/en-us/articles/235288367-Receiving-two-way-SMS-messages-with-Twilio) - SMS framework